pkurogerjs/sigcomm_2019/hotel.md

 Cancellation policy

-The individual delegate will make reservations direct to the hotel by SIGCOMM19 [online booking]() (To be updated very soon), they will be responsible for sleeping room charges and guest room must be guaranteed by individual&apos;s credit card at time of booking.
+The individual delegate will make reservations direct to the hotel by SIGCOMM19 [online booking](http://www.shangri-la.com/reservations/booking/en/index.aspx?hid=SLB&group_code=ADO180819&check_in=20190818&check_out=20190824), they will be responsible for sleeping room charges and guest room must be guaranteed by individual&apos;s credit card at time of booking.
 Any reservation cancelled after **4 August 2019** or no shows will result in a late cancellation charge equivalent to full duration of stay.
 Such charges will be charged to individual guests.

 <b>Travel</b>
 <ul data-role="listview" data-inset="true" data-theme="a" data-content-theme="a" class="datetbl">